rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 for prioritization.

+**Return values**

 detectorlogics

     Manually set detector logic as text field |br|
     Each character represent the state in consecutive order, |br|
     where the leftmost character starts with detector logic 1. |br|
     0 : Detector logic not manually set |br|
     1 : Detector logic manually set |br|
     - : Detector logic is undefined/does not exist

     ====  ==========
     type  ``string``